juanmanuel-fdez/file-browser/README.md

 file-browser
 ============
-file-browser is a utility to browse files on your file system using your browser.
+file-browser is a utility to browse and upload files on your file system using your browser.
 Its equivalent of creating a file share that can be accessed over http.
 Using this you can share files between different machines, and across different operating systems.

+Based on the sumitchawla/file-browser, this version includes the posibility to upload files and a different UI to browse the file system.

 ## How to install
 ```js